-An energy storage element - battery or capacitor - is usually required in the implementation of energy harvesting power supplies since ambient energy is variable and not always present.
+An energy storage element - battery or capacitor - is usually required in an Energy Harvesting power supply since ambient energy is variable and not always present.
 It permanently accumulates the available energy to power the application device, even if the device is powered-off for a given time period.
-Furthermore, if excessive power bursts are required, e.g. during application start-up or during transmission time-slots, they can be drawn out of this energy buffer.
+Furthermore, if excessive power bursts are required, e.g. during application start-up or during transmission timeslots, they can be drawn out of this energy buffer.
 Numerous communication devices - like wireless transmitters - operate in time-division multiplex mode.
 Thus, high currents are required only for small periods of time and for the remaining longer standby periods power in the order of micro- or nanowatts is required to supply microcontrollers or timers.